CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 to make sure that every case is covered by your definition, and will complain if you missed something.
-If desired, it is always possible to rewrite such a definition as a single expression that does the case-splitting manually (at least in all the situations that occur in these notes!).
+If desired, it is always possible to rewrite such a definition as a single expression that does the case-splitting manually.

-The method of writing functions where we describe what they do on particular forms of their input is called "pattern matching".
-We already saw an example of this in the previous lecture when writing functions with pair types as arguments.
-Agda has nice support for working with pattern matching --- it can automatically write out all the cases that are needed to define a function out of an inductive data type.
+The method of writing functions where we describe what they do on particular forms of their input is called *pattern matching*.
+We already saw an example of this in the previous lecture when writing functions with pairs as arguments.
+Agda has nice support for working with pattern matching --- it can automatically write out all the cases that are needed to define a function involving an inductive type.
 To have Agda do this for you, place your cursor in a hole and press `C-c C-c`.
 You will be prompted for the list of variables separated by spaces that you want to apply case-splitting to.

-Try this below: press `C-c C-c` in the hole for ``xor'`` below and enter `x y` to have Agda split this definition into all the cases you need to handle.
+Try this below: press `C-c C-c` in the hole for ``_xor'_`` below and enter `x y` to have Agda split this definition into all the cases you need to handle.